seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 *\[Aside]*
-What’s that to him?
+What's that to him?

 **CYMBELINE**
 That diamond upon your finger, say
 How came it yours?

 **IACHIMO**
-Thou’lt torture me to leave unspoken that
+Thou'lt torture me to leave unspoken that
 Which, to be spoke, would torture thee.

 **CYMBELINE**
 How! me?

 **IACHIMO**
-I am glad to be constrain’d to utter that
+I am glad to be constrain'd to utter that
 Which torments me to conceal.
 By villany
-I got this ring: ‘twas Leonatus’ jewel;
+I got this ring: 'twas Leonatus' jewel;
-Whom thou didst banish; and–which more may
+Whom thou didst banish; and--which more may
 grieve thee,
-As it doth me–a nobler sir ne’er lived
+As it doth me--a nobler sir ne'er lived
-’Twixt sky and ground.
+'Twixt sky and ground.
 Wilt thou hear more, my lord?

 **CYMBELINE**
 All that belongs to this.

 **IACHIMO**
-That paragon, thy daughter,–
+That paragon, thy daughter,--
 For whom my heart drops blood, and my false spirits
-Quail to remember–Give me leave; I faint.
+Quail to remember--Give me leave; I faint.

 **CYMBELINE**
 My daughter! what of her?
 Renew thy strength: